Upload files using the JMP add-in¶

 Assign an optional template for standardizing parameter names¶

-You have the option of assigning a template to your upload record that the add-in will use to validate the parameter names in your files against your organization's data governance standards.
+You have the option of assigning a template to validate the parameter names in the selected files for the upload against your organization's data governance standards.
+When you assign a template, it will be associated to a selected node of a network map for the project.

-If you do not assign a template, CoBaseKRM will validate the parameter names in your files against all of the existing parameters in the database.
+If you don't assign a template, CoBaseKRM will validate the parameter names in the selected files for the upload against an assigned template to the project, if applicable.
+If the project has no assigned template, then CoBaseKRM will validate against all of the existing parameters in the database.

 Select files for upload¶